burakozturk/microservices-with-cloud-tools/ReadMe.md

 ### Scenario
 - Run some services with docker-compose
 - Run config-server and run/debug one or more services on your IDE.
-- All services automatically join consul catalog and dynamically configured on traefik.
+- All services automatically join consul catalog and are dynamically configured on traefik.
-- Handles inter-service communication by opeinfeign & service discovery
+- Handles inter-service communication via opeinfeign & service discovery

 ### Usage